jnozzi/cocoadev.com/markdown/OrAddition.md

 I agree that gcc is getting pretty darn good.
-I also think that the General/GeeFour chip must have some pretty awesome branch predictors, because I noticed that bitwise operators were more of a bottleneck than conditional statements.
+I also think that the GeeFour chip must have some pretty awesome branch predictors, because I noticed that bitwise operators were more of a bottleneck than conditional statements.
 The fastest converter only used 5 pairs of bitwise operators (& and >>),  five switch statements and one conditional.
 I know I could speed things up more if I could reduce the number of times memory gets touched during character assignments (i.e. *pointer=some long value).
-Since the General/GeeFour is a 32bit processor, I wonder if you can't touch memory any wider than you can with long assignments.
+Since the GeeFour is a 32bit processor, I wonder if you can't touch memory any wider than you can with long assignments.
 I also wonder if Altivec allows you to touch memory in 128 bit chunks?
 If that's true than maybe it might be worth learning more about Altivec. --zootbobbalu

 ----